 Security is an enterprise-wide risk management concern, not merely an IT issue

+For organisations both large and small, cyber attacks are a constant concern, with a recent study revealing that 68% of business leaders feeling like their risks are increasing.
 Accountability for breaches and incidents now extends far beyond IT, and organisations are beginning to push cyber security responsibility into the hands of the executive team and board.

 So how can boards step up to the cyber security challenge and work effectively with CISOs?

 Business leaders are beginning to understand that cyber security is an enterprise-wide risk management concern, not merely an IT issue.
 While the CISO role is evolving, the makeup of the board is evolving too.